pettik/Udemy--vanillawebprojects-18/README.md

 ## My solution features

-- custom UI/UX design
-- the rest is same as an original -->
+- same as an original

 # Author